 With my cataract symptoms negatively affecting my everyday activities to such a degree it was time to take the next step.
 The only cure for cataracts is to remove the cloudy lens inside the eye and replace it with an artificial one; it is not possible to remove the fog from the natural lens.
 With no insurance coverage, cost becomes a major factor and I wanted all the information I could get before I spent several hundred dollars with an ophthalmologist for a cataract evaluation.
 It was time to at least tentatively choose the IOL (Intra-Ocular Lens) implant I wanted (subject to a really complete eye exam from the ophthalmologist).
 The standard IOL works very well for distance vision; not so well for intermediate or near vision.
 Newer, premium (and premium cost) lenses can help here and can even help correct the presbyopia I have had for years.
-That is the subject of the next article in this series and can be found by following the highlighted link.
+That is the subject of the next article in this series.

 © 2012 Dan Harmon